FuseByExample/servicemix4-example-payment-service/README.md

 ## Notes

-* if you see linkage errors related to javax.activation.DataHandler, you may need to edit Fuse ESB's `etc/jre.properties` file, and add javax.activation to the list of packages exported by the base bundle by uncommenting (remote the leading '#') the javax.activation line.
+* if you see linkage errors related to javax.activation.DataHandler, you may need to edit JBoss Fuse's `etc/jre.properties` file, and add javax.activation to the list of packages exported by the base bundle by uncommenting (remote the leading '#') the javax.activation line.